 7. Sohrab Ahmed Marri: China’s Architectural Cooperation in Pakistan through the Belt and Road Initiative.
 The Gwadar Port and Free Zone are the core project of the China-Pakistan Economic Corridor.
 Chinese architects negotiated their professional practice to follow the guidelines of the Chinese state authorities as well as the guidelines, expectations, and suggestions of the local state authorities.
 Go to article

 8. Tanveer Ahmed Khan: The Geopolitical Strings of the China-Pakistan Economic Corridor.
 Pakistan has a strategic location in South Asia: it has China to the north, central Asia to the east, and the Arabian Sea to the south.
 The newly constructed China-Pakistan Economic Corridor is the vital flagship program under the Belt and Road initiative, which is supposed to be a win-win situation for both China and Pakistan.
 Go to article

 9. Qinna Shen: The New Silk Road and EU-China Relations through Jiny Lan’s Visual Art.
 The Chinese-German visual artist Jiny Lan combines themes from western and eastern cultures to illustrate the multifactedness of the New Silk Road and suggests that Chinese authoritarianism presents the biggest challenge to the connectivity between China and Europe.
 Go to article

-Arguments and ideas in the present articles represent those of the respective authors and not necessarily GUST University or the editors of this Newsletter.
+Arguments and ideas represent those of the respective authors and not necessarily those of the GSC or of the editors of this Newsletter.